0xTas/entityjesus-bypass/README.md

 2. ['schedule'](https://schedule.readthedocs.io/en/stable/) - to run our scheduled keypress events while Minecraft is detected as your active window.
 3. ['keyboard'](https://pypi.org/project/keyboard/) - to detect other times when we need to pause keyspamming (like when you open/close the chat).

+It is recommended to install these dependencies manually with the included 'requirements.txt' file.
+To do this, make sure pip/pip3 is installed and type 'pip3 install -r requirements.txt'.

 If this process doesn't work, please ensure that 'pip3' is in your path, or install the modules manually.

 Afterwards, this script **will not** install any additional packages, update itself, or make any network connections.